ga4gh/ga4gh-schemas/doc/source/metadata_intro.rst

 Date and time formats are specified as ISO8601 compatible strings, both for time points as well as for intervals and durations.
-The required granularity have to be specified as part of the respective attributes' documentations.
+The required granularity has to be specified as part of the respective attributes' documentations.

 ===========
 Time points